grafana/k6/js/tc39/README.md

 2. Run `go test &> out.log`

 The full list of failing tests, and the error, is in `breaking_test_errors-*.json`.
 All errors list there with the corresponding error will *not* be counted as errors - this is what the test expects, those specific errors.
-Due to changes to Sobek it is not uncommon for the error to change, or there to be now a new error on previously passing test, or (hopefully) a test that was not passing but now is.
+Due to changes to Sobek it's common for the error to change, or there to be now a new error on the previously passing test, or (hopefully) a test that was not passing but now is.
 In all of those cases `breaking_test_errors-*.json` needs to be updated.
 Run the test with `-update` flag to update: `go test -update`

 NOTE: some text editors/IDEs will try to parse files ending in `json` as JSON, which given the size of `breaking_test_errors-*.json` might be a problem when it's not actually a JSON (before the edit).
 So it might be a better idea to name it something different if editing by hand and fix it later.